kristenvaccaro/interaction-design/assignments.md

 Due Week 1 Friday (October 4), 11:59PM

 You will develop a plan for conducting a needfinding study.
 Note, next week you will conduct the needfinding, so keep that in mind!
 You may not use students as your needer group!
+Instead, I recommend identifying a topic or area of interest to you.
+Here are some ideas from past years:

+Surfers at the beach
+Senior citizens shopping at UTC mall
+People working at a local community garden Gaming-focused livestreamers on Twitch
+Knitters on a knitting-related social media forum Baristas working at a local coffee shop
+Late night workers at fast food places (e.g., McDonalds) Vendors at a farmers market
+Children visiting a museum in Balboa Park

 [Materials](https://drive.google.com/file/d/1JmKrg75gFlEcPON22ZeYP9DJ_2r15f8z/view?usp=sharing)